-The purpose of this Official Statement, which includes the cover page, inside cover pages, table of contents and appendices, is to provide certain information concerning the sale and delivery by the San Diego County Regional Airport Authority (the "Authority") of its (a) \$338,775,000 San Diego County Regional Airport Authority Subordinate Airport Revenue and Revenue Refunding Bonds, Series 2019A (Governmental/Non-AMT) (the "Subordinate Series 2019A Bonds"), (b) \$124,905,000 San Diego County Regional Airport Authority Subordinate Airport Revenue Bonds, Series 2019B (Private Activity/AMT) (the "Subordinate Series 2019B Bonds," and together with the Subordinate Series 2019A Bonds, the "Subordinate Series 2019 Bonds"), (c) \$26,145,000 San Diego County Regional Airport Authority Subordinate Airport Revenue Refunding Bonds, Series 2020A (Governmental/Non-AMT) (the "Subordinate Series 2020A Bonds"), (d) \$189,090,000 San Diego County Regional Airport Authority Subordinate Airport Revenue Refunding Bonds, Series 2020B (Private Activity/Non-AMT) (the "Subordinate Series 2020B Bonds"), and (e) \$26,405,000 San Diego County Regional Airport Authority Subordinate Airport Revenue Refunding Bonds, Series 2020C (Private Activity/AMT) (the "Subordinate Series 2020C Bonds," and collectively with the Subordinate Series 2020A Bonds and the Subordinate Series 2020B Bonds, the "Subordinate Series 2020 Bonds").
-The Subordinate Series 2019 Bonds and the Subordinate Series 2020 Bonds are collectively referred to in this Official Statement as the "Subordinate Series 2019/20 Bonds."
+The purpose of this Updated Official Statement, which includes the cover page, inside cover pages, table of contents and appendices, is to provide certain information concerning the sale and delivery by the Authority of its (a) \$26,145,000 San Diego County Regional Airport Authority Subordinate Airport Revenue Refunding Bonds, Series 2020A (Governmental/Non-AMT) (the "Subordinate Series 2020A Bonds"), (b) \$189,090,000 San Diego County Regional Airport Authority Subordinate Airport Revenue Refunding Bonds, Series 2020B (Private Activity/Non-AMT) (the "Subordinate Series 2020B Bonds"), and (c) \$26,405,000 San Diego County Regional Airport Authority Subordinate Airport Revenue Refunding Bonds, Series 2020C (Private Activity/AMT) (the "Subordinate Series 2020C Bonds," and collectively with the Subordinate Series 2020A Bonds and the Subordinate Series 2020B Bonds, the "Subordinate Series 2020 Bonds").
 Capitalized terms used but not defined herein have the meanings ascribed to them in "APPENDIX C-1-CERTAIN DEFINITIONS."